linus-mcmanamey/multi-agent-user-story-development/README.md

 ## Acknowledgments

-This plugin was developed as part of the **Program Unify** data migration project to Azure Synapse Analytics.
+This plugin was developed as part of the **<Your Project Name>** data migration project to Azure Synapse Analytics.

 **Built With:**
 - [Claude Code](https://claude.ai/claude-code) - Anthropic's official CLI for Claude